ndy2/Haha-Blog/docs/posting/study/kotlin/tips/README.md

 === eoc

-### 3. These 3 Tips will Change Your Approach to Strings in Kotlin
+### 3. These 3 Tips Will Change Your Approach to Strings in Kotlin

 ```kotlin
 fun main(){